KahBrightTech/cognitech-platform-all-codes-repo/Kubernetes/abishek.md

 #### Kubernetes Deployments:

-- What is the difference between a container a pod and a deployment?
+- What is the difference between a container pod and a deployment?
   - A **container** is a lightweight, standalone executable package that includes everything needed to run a piece of software, including the code, runtime, libraries, and system tools.
 Containers are isolated from each other and the host system, allowing for consistent and reproducible environments.
   - A **pod** is the smallest deployable unit in Kubernetes and represents a single instance of a running process in a cluster.
 A pod can contain one or more containers that share the same network namespace and storage volumes.
 Pods are ephemeral and can be created, destroyed, and recreated as needed.
 Pods are not capable of autoscaling or self-healing on their own.
   - A **deployment** is a higher-level abstraction in Kubernetes that manages a set of pods.
 It defines the desired state of the application, including the number of replicas (pods) to run, the container image to use, and other configuration details.
 Deployments provide features such as rolling updates, scaling, and self-healing to ensure that the application remains available and responsive.
 Kubernetes suggest not to create pods directly but do it through deployments., Deployments create replica sets which in turn create pods.
 Replica sets ensure that the desired number of pod replicas are always running.
 This is how apps achieve zero downtime and high availability.
 Replica sets are kubernetes controllers that monitor the state of pods and ensure that the desired number of replicas are always running.
 If a pod fails or is deleted, the replica set will automatically create a new pod to replace it.